 Today is December 22 and the Navigate the Chaos question to consider is “how often are you comfortable with self-doubt?”
 In a September 28, 2020, Armchair Expert podcast, director Sophia Coppola said: “everyone has self-doubt you just need to start and see what happens.”
 Coppola, like so many who figured out how to navigate the chaos, grew comfortable with self-doubt.
 Many people who translated their dreams into reality were unsure when they started, remained unsure during their struggle, and at times even reflected afterwards on their achievement wondering how they did what they did.

 It is perfectly normal to engage with self-doubt as you Navigate the Chaos.
 Lev Isaakovich Shestov was a Russian existentialist philosopher, known for his "philosophy of despair.”
 In his 1920 book All Things are Possible he wrote “The business of philosophy is to teach man to live in uncertainty; not to reassure him, but to upset him.”
 This is such a beautiful sentiment.
 Shestov understood that life is chaotic.
-Always has been, and always will.
+Always has been, and always will be.
 Regardless of the political, economic, or social climate, life is chaotic.
 Philosophy, therefore, can help you understand how to live in this state of perpetual uncertainty.
 You being upset is a natural state so use it to propel you forward instead of holding you back.

 You may be upset with uncertainty, for you may experience whatever emotion you have.
 But do understand the observation American theoretical physicist Richard P. Feynman made "We live in uncertainty; it is of great value to realize that we do not know the answers to different questions.
 This attitude of mind-this attitude of uncertainty-is vital to the scientist, and it is this attitude of mind which the student must first acquire."
 How often do you accept the fact that you lack answers to certain questions?
 When you are searching for answers what does that do to your self-doubt?
 One individual who became comfortable with self-doubt was director Francis Ford Coppola.

-Coppola released his film Apocalypse Now on August 19, 1979, after more than three years after he began shooting.
+Coppola released his film Apocalypse Now on August 19, 1979, more than three years after he began shooting.
 Despite experiencing self-doubt throughout the making of the film, Coppolla was able to make one of the most celebrated films in history.
 So, what caused Coppolla to get comfortable with self-doubt?
 As Coppola said at the Cannes film festival, making the film was just like the U.S in Vietnam.
 "We were in the jungle, there were too many of us, we had access to too much money, too much equipment, and little by little we went insane."

 In no particular order, here are just a few of the many events that transpired over the three years of filming Apocalypse Now in the Philippine jungle: